A Survey on Deep Learning based Time Series Analysis with Frequency Transformation

-In this paper, we aim to fill the aforementioned gap by reviewing existing deep learning methods for time series with Fourier transform.
-Specifically, we first analyze the characteristics of the Fourier transform.
-Then, we summarize existing frequency-based models in terms of how to take advantage of these characteristics to enhance the accuracy or efficiency of time series analysis.
-Subsequently, we introduce the concrete implementation of these models from the data type perspective.
-After that, we categorize and analyze frequency-based methods based on common time series tasks, including forecasting, anomaly detection, and classification.
-Correspondingly, we propose a new taxonomy for time series analysis in the frequency domain, as illustrated in Fig. \ref{fig:taxonomy}.
-Finally, we discuss the limitations of the frequency domain and enlighten new avenues of future directions for time series analysis in the frequency domain.
-To the best of our knowledge, this paper is the first work to comprehensively and systematically review neural time series analysis with Fourier transform.
+In this paper, we aim to fill the aforementioned gaps by reviewing existing deep learning methods for time series analysis with FT.
+Specifically, our primary objective is to provide answers to four crucial perspectives: i) the strategies employed by current neural time series models in incorporating neural networks with FT; ii) the specific types of neural networks utilized in conjunction with FT; iii) the representative FT-equipped neural models commonly employed in time series applications; and iv) an exploration of the reasons behind FT to enhance neural models as well as an analysis of its limitations in the context of time series analysis.
+By addressing these questions, we provide valuable insights into the realm of neural time series analysis with FT.
+To the best of our knowledge, this paper is the first work to comprehensively and systematically review neural time series analysis with FT and to propose a new taxonomy for this emerging area, as depicted in Fig. \ref{fig:taxonomy}.